LePDF: Standard Model PDFs for High-Energy Lepton Colliders: Introduction

 A preliminary study of PDFs for muon colliders by us, mainly focusing on the fermionic degrees of freedom, was included in Ref.~\cite{Azatov:2022itm}.
 In this work we extend it by including all SM interactions, Sudakov double logs, polarisation, and EW symmetry breaking effects.
 One similar study has already been performed in the literature, specifically in Refs.~\cite{Han:2020uid,Han:2021kes}, and we compare our results with the plots presented in those works.
 We also compare against approximate solutions obtained by solving iteratively, at fixed-order, the DGLAP equations, which provide the analogous of the Effective Vector Boson Approximation (EVA) \cite{Costantini:2020stv,AlAli:2021let,Ruiz:2021tdt}.
 A noteworthy result of this comparison is the realisation that the LO EVA for transverse EW gauge bosons PDFs is insufficient for correctly describing the full result, which is instead well approximated by including contributions up to $\mathcal{O}(\alpha^2)$.
 Crucially, Sudakov double logarithms appear at this order due to the gauge boson splitting $V \to V V$ and the virtual corrections to the muon PDF.

 In Section \ref{sec:QED} we present the first part of the evolution below the EW scale, where only QED and QCD interactions are relevant.
 In Section~\ref{sec:SM} we discuss the main aspects of the evolution above the EW scale.
 Our results are collected in Section~\ref{sec:results}, where several notable features of LePDFs are showed, and a comparison with EVA is presented.
 We conclude in Section~\ref{sec:conclusions}, while many details of our computations, the numerical implementation and the formatting of our LePDF files are collected in several Appendices.
-The numerical results for the LePDFs can be downloaded at \href{https://www.dropbox.com/s/ilnzzqbyq7hrr9t/LePDF.zip}{this link}.
+The numerical results for the LePDFs can be downloaded from GitHub at the link: {\tt \href{https://github.com/DavidMarzocca/LePDF}{https://github.com/DavidMarzocca/LePDF}}.